-The continuous loop of rebooting can be a result of various issues.
-These issues can be software or hardware related.
+The continuous iPhone shutting down can be a result of various issues.
+These issues can be software or hardware-related.
 For me, this problem is mainly caused by software glitches, but the situation also varies from each individual.
-Here are some of the most common reasons why your phone keeps turning off.
+Here are some of the most common reasons.

-One of the very common reasons that your iPhone keeps turning off and back on is that your battery indicator might be displaying 0% even if it is full at 100%.
-This can make the OS think that the battery is drained, resulting in turning the device off.
+Faulty Battery Indicator: One of the most common reasons is that your battery indicator might be displaying 0% even if it still has battery life.
+This can make the OS think that the battery is drained, resulting in that your iPhone turns off by itself.

-The most common reason that people face is a software conflict.
-There may be the soft ware might be corrupted or incompatible with other services.
-It can meddle with other OS services that can force your phone to turn off.
+Software Incompatibility: Another very common reason that people face is software conflict.
+There may be the software might be corrupted or incompatible with other services.
+It can meddle with other OS services that can force your phone to turn off automatically.

-How to Fix Your iPhone that Keeps Turning on and off
+How to Fix Your iPhone that Keeps Shutting off

 1. Force Restart Your iPhone

-Force restarting your iPhone can usually fix the issue you are facing.
-Methods for force restarting are different for some iPhones.
+If your iPhone suddenly turned off and won’t turn on, you may try to force restart your iPhone.
+Methods for force restarting are different for some iPhone Models.
 Here's a quick guide on how to do it:

 Starting with the iPhone X and iPhone 8, Apple has changed the way to make emergency calls.
 For that you now have to press the side button and the volume button, hence eliminating this way for a forced restart.
 For a forced restart, you have to: